Hocoh/svg_font_firefox/README.md

 # svg_font_firefox
 I am using here NextJS.
-test import font in a svg's element, expectation: the code is aimed to work with the Firefox's browser
+test import font in a svg's element, expectation: create a code compliant with the Firefox's browser
 <br/>

 **Notice:**